-A few more statistics reveal how customer experience — more so than digital strengths, rewards program, or coverage options — could be the key for banks that prioritize customer retention.
+A few statistics shed light on how customer experience management — more so than digital strengths, products and pricing, rewards programs, or coverage options — could be the key for banks that prioritize customer retention.

-- Banks that let their customer experience decline risk losing up to 12.5 percent of their share of deposits; at the same time banks with high customer experience metrics increased their share of deposits by 16.5 percent.
+- Banks that let their customer experience decline risk losing up to 12.5% of their share of deposits.
+At the same time, banks with high customer experience metrics increased their share of deposits by 16.5%.

-As these numbers suggest, providing an effective, easy, meaningful, and effortless experience is one of the keys to reducing customer churn.
-Therefore, to improve customer retention in banking, organizations must focus on becoming more customer-centric — and delivering experiences that wow, delight, and inspire loyalty.
+To retain customers, reduce churn, and drive growth, banks should provide an effective, meaningful, and effortless experience.
+Therefore, to improve customer retention in banking, organizations must focus on becoming more customer-centric and delivering experiences that wow, delight, and inspire loyalty.

 Staying engaged and in regular communication with your banking customers beyond their branch visits can make a big impact on your customer retention efforts.

-Start a customer newsletter campaign.
-By doing so, you can foster trust-based relationships that help encourage preference and inspire loyalty.
-It also allows you to show customers how much you appreciate their business, as well as build the kind of goodwill essential to getting recommendations and referrals.
+Starting a newsletter campaign is an easy tactic that helps foster trust-based relationships with customers, encourage brand preference, and inspire loyalty.
+It also shows customers how much your company appreciates their business, and build the kind of goodwill essential to getting recommendations and referrals.

-- Find out what customers really think and how they really feel about your bank and their banking experience
+- Find out what customers really think and feel about your bank and their banking experience

 - Achieve a more accurate and complete understanding of the customer experience